dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 this case shows WNS (assuming the verification algorithm is defined accordingly) but not SNS.

-Some work [I-D.lamps-pq-composite-sigs] has looked at reliance on the public key certificate chains to explicitly define hybrid use of the public key.
+Some work [I-D.ietf-lamps-pq-composite-sigs] has looked at reliance on the public key certificate chains to explicitly define hybrid use of the public key.
 Namely, that `Sigma_1.pk` cannot be used without `Sigma_2.pk`.
 This implies pushing the hybrid artifacts into the protocol and system level and a